jrawbits/VE-Installer/Makefile.md

+## Makefile ##

 This file provides extensive explanation and commentary on the Makefile used to build VisionEval with the VE-Installer.

-The first part sets up necessary environment variables:
+The first part sets up necessary environment variables.
+Here are the list of key environment configuration variables, all of which have useful defaults.
+The Makefile will do error checking to see if a suitable R version is installed.
+The configuration variables VE_CONFIG, VE_RUNTESTS, VE_R_VERSION can either be exported from your shell or system environment, or set on the make command line (e.g. via `make VE_CONFIG=config/MyVE-Config.yml`).

 <dl>
     <dt>VE_CONFIG</dt>